serqco/qabstracts/recommended_abstracts_structure.md

-# Recommended Abstract Structure
+# SERCco Recommended Abstract Structure

+SERQco is the Software Engineering Research Quality Coalition (https://serqco.github.io)

-These recommendations for writing abstracts come from the empirical work presented in this repository.
+These recommendations for writing abstracts come from the empirical work described in

+Lutz Prechelt, Franz Zieris, Lloyd Montgomery, Julian Frattini:
+How (Not) To Write a Software Engineering Abstract.
+ArXiv, June 2025

+## Recommendation

 1. Write a structured abstract, not a free-flowing one.
    Take care to avoid announcements, understandability gaps, and sentences with an unclear role.
    Provide helpful detail, perhaps simplified, if it consumes barely any space.
+   Keep your sentences short.
 2. Write a **Background** section that provides just enough context and motivation to understand the subsequent **Objective**.
 3. Decide on your main contribution.